talkable/talkable-docs/source/campaigns/views/offers_show.rst

 .. include:: /partials/common.rst

 .. meta::
-   :description: Advocate Share Page shows the value proposition to advocate and friend — they both will receive an exclusive discount.
+   :description: Advocate Share Page shows the value proposition to Advocate and Friend — they both will receive an exclusive discount.

 .. _advocate_share_page_view: